A73EDF38-2214-4BA0-99D2-FEB9BBC980DC_1_201_a.jpeg

 Adila Darego

 I am Nigerian born and raised, and the founder of Educate Our Girls.
-I have recently completed my undergraduate Law degree.
-I currently lead all our campaign and fundraising efforts.
+I am a Law graduate and currently lead all our campaign and fundraising efforts.
 I’ve always had a strong passion for giving back to my community and advocating for the rights of young women.
-I firmly believe that knowledge is the best asset and gender should never be the determinant factor for getting an education.
+I firmly believe that knowledge is the best asset and gender should never be a factor in getting an education.
 In the past, I have volunteered for Victim Support at a Magistrate’s Court, supporting women who have been victims of domestic abuse.
-I have also been a peer mentor to first-year law students, and held a number of other leadership positions.
-A short while ago, I was awarded Top 10 undergraduate of the year for Impactful Social Action 2020 by TARGETjobs UK for my work with Educate Our Girls.
+I have also been a peer mentor to first-year law students and held a number of other leadership positions.
+A short while ago, I was awarded Top 10 Undergraduate of the Year for Impactful Social Action 2020 by TARGETjobs UK for my work with Educate Our Girls.

 Databa Daso-Jack